-Tata Power-DDL's CSR vision statement is to reduce social and economic inequality by providing Education, Empowerment and Health Services with focus on population of 1 Million in its operational area.
+Tata Power-DDL's CSR vision statement is to reduce social and economic inequality by providing Education, Empowerment and Health Services with focus on 1 million population in its distribution area.

 C. CSR Mission:

 "Reaching out to communities we operate in" is an integral part of Tata Power-DDL's mission statement.
 Tata Power-DDL is working with communities in the vicinity of its operations under following thrust areas: